Organizing Testsβ

 Create a file to test the

-method and another for thesub
+summethod and another for thesubmethod.

 - ./test/unit/sum.test.mjs